bigmlcom/bigmler/docs/index.rst

     pip install bigmler[images]

-The external libraries used in this case exist for the majority of recent Operative System versions.
+The external libraries used in this case exist for the majority of recent Operating System versions.
 Still, some of them might need especific compiler versions or dlls, so their installation may require an additional setup effort.